 How much is a serving?

 Of course, if you want to make it your goal to hit eight servings of fruits or vegetables a day, you need to know how much a serving is.

-Getting in eight servings of fruits and vegetables might seem daunting if you're not used to it, but this is the perfect season to change your ways.
-It's a lot easier to get in that amount when your choices are abundant and you can enjoy juicy watermelon, fresh berries or locally grown, flavorful tomatoes and zucchini.
-Cementing this new habit now will make it easier to stick with your goal during the winter, when options aren't as plentiful.
+Getting in eight servings of fruits and vegetables might seem daunting if you're not used to it, but there's no time like the present to change your ways.
+It's a lot easier to get in that amount when your choices are abundant.
+Besides, cementing your new habit now will make it easier to stick with your goal during the winter, when options aren't as plentiful.

 Editor's note: This article has been updated since it was originally published in July 2016.